Capital Gain Calculator

 On the other hand, Net buying price:- The price at which the asset is purchased minus the incurred to buy the asset

-The calculator will provide the below output:
+The capital gain calculator will provide the below output:

 - Asset holding period